 I know of one classical guitarist who uses a high-quality portable sound reinforcement system for performing with classical groups that would otherwise overbalance him.
 He uses a Schoeps cardioid condenser mic on a short stand, a high-quality mic preamp, and a small powered loudspeaker made by Meyer Sound.
 This little purpose-built system sounds very good and blends well with the acoustic chamber groups with which this artist performs.
 When recording those groups, I have not found it necessary to spot-mic his guitar; the Meyer speaker is picked up adequately by the main stereo microphone.
 You may want to experiment with setting up a similar system if the situation warrants.

 The recorder question

 The main requirements for recording machines used for recording classical guitar are: wide, flat frequency response, low noise, low distortion and little or no wow and flutter.
 Most digital recorders will be satisfactory, provided data compression is avoided.
-This does not mean you cannot get good results when recording with a MiniDisc recorder, but if your objective is a commercial quality master, the MiniDisc should not be your primary machine.
+This does not mean you cannot get good results when recording with a cassette recorder, but if your objective is a commercial quality master, that should not be your primary machine.